danielharrell/open-eyes-lect-2017-18/Open.md

 knowledge possible.
 And *because* this openness lies in seeming rather than being, the knowledge possible is philosophical.

-Or to put this conclusion in a way that transcends the passage from Schopenhauer, we could say that if we were truly open, simply open, then there would be no seeming, only being.
+Or to put this conclusion in a way that generalizes the passage from Schopenhauer, we could say that if we were truly open, simply open, then there would be no seeming, only being.
 We would see things always as they are.
+But this, we might suppose, is how a god sees, not how *we* see.
+For in our case, the human case, there is no way to see things as they are, except through how they seem, even if how they seem *is* how they are.
+To call the world my representation is one way of recognizing this; but philosophical discernment has other ways, and other words besides "representation".
+Such as "opinion", "perception", "impression", "image", "idea".
+And in this sense, the world is always with us, something related to me, never apart from me, or wholly outside me. is always always something seen or said, For in the same sense the world is my representation To see, to speak, to think about the worldconsider everything we see a perception, or impression, *before* we : (revise from here with the other ways, like opinion, perception, impression,

-But this, we might infer, is to see how a god sees, not how *we* see.
-For us, there is no way to see things as they are, except through how they seem, even if how they seem *is* how they are.
-In this sense, there is no escape from a world delivered to us (revise from here) and in light of a question, more or less perpetual, whether how they seem is how they are. (perhaps indicate here how "representation" is only one word for this whether this seeming , there is always seeming, never simply being.
+the world must always have a relation to me before it can havemy representation before it can be And to Schopenhauer's own way of putting this point, that the world is always my representation, is just one way. in this sense, the world is always my representation,  the only route to being there is no route to being except through seeming; there is no escapea world that must *appear* to us (revise from here) and in light of a question, more or less perpetual, whether how they seem is how they are. (perhaps indicate here how "representation" is only one word for this whether this seeming , there is always seeming, never simply being.
 And to see things as they are, Even if